shadabgada/TransactionStatistics/README.md

 No request body
 Response:
 200 – in case of success
-204 – No content, if there are no transaction is older than 60 seconds
+204 – No content, if there are no transaction older than 60 seconds
 ````
 ### Design

 #### Services
 - Transaction Service: Used to deal with transactions happening around.
-    <br></br>
-- Statistics Service: Returns statistics of transaction that occured in last 60 seconds.
-It call transaction service to fetch the transaction data.
+- Statistics Service: Returns statistics of transaction that occurred in last 60 seconds.
+It calls transaction service to fetch the transaction data.

 #### Controllers
 -  Transaction Controller